 This is one of the most common reasons for joint pain.

 If you had a wound you didn’t clean properly, bacteria such as Staphylococcus aureus or Streptococcus may have produced osteomyelitis, as per this report obtained by The United States National Library of Medicine.

-At first, you feel pain; then fever and chills caused by the infection will appear.
-In this case, medical intervention is necessary.
-Your doctor will most often prescribe antibiotics intravenously to fight the bacteria.
+At first, you’ll feel pain and then the fever and chills typical of infection will appear.
+Note that medical intervention is necessary here.
+And your doctor will most likely prescribe intravenous antibiotics to counteract the bacteria.

 It’s important to seek specialized help.
-If you don’t, then the infection may get worse and also spread to the rest of you body causing sepsis, which can be fatal.
+If you don’t, then the infection will worsen and spread to the rest of your body causing sepsis, which is often fatal.

-On the other hand, the good news is that medical treatment is very simple, easy to carry out and cheap if you seek it in time.
+The good news is medical treatment is very simple, easy to follow, and cheap if you seek it in time.